The Great Tech Disconnect

 What do these stocks share in common, then?
 Well, they all:

-- Have extremely high valuations, from an earnings multiple basis.
+- Have extremely high valuations from an earnings multiple basis.

 - They all went up after their most recent earnings report.

-- And their earnings reports all led to deep downward revisions both in near term (quarterly) EPS expectations as well medium-term (yearly) EPS expectations.
+- And their earnings reports all led to deep downward revisions both in near-term (quarterly) EPS expectations as well medium-term (yearly) EPS expectations.

 You can say the market is more than a little euphoric here, both willing to pay high multiples and disregard large earnings guide-downs.